-

 - Doctorate Degree $5,000

-Only one supplement is paid for the highest level eligible degree.
+Only one Advanced Degree payment is paid for the highest-level eligible degree.

 How do I qualify?